AlyonaMinina/RoPod.Hardware/README.md

   ## RoPod v24
 -	**Optimal for imaging roots of 2-5 days old Arabidopsis seedlings**
--	Can accomodate up to 11 seedlings
+-	A single-well chamber, can accomodate up to 11 seedlings
 - Separators create lanes for individual root growth
 - An arc on the top of each lane guides young root growth in the desired direction
 -	Outer measurements 30 x 76 x 11 mm, compatible with standard inverted microscope stages